ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 You can capture and export an AIX or IBM i VM instance by using the IBM Cloud console or CLI.
 A VM is captured as **a volume backed image**.
 The image is stored in new volumes on the storage providers.
 {: shortdesc}

-An image can be exported to an **IBM Cloud Object Storage** (COS) bucket.
+An image can be exported to an IBM Cloud Object Storage (COS) bucket.
 When an image is exported, the volumes of the image are copied and packaged in an OVA file.
 The OVA file is compressed by using _gzip_ before it gets uploaded to the IBM COS bucket.

-When you capture and export a VM, you can choose the image catalog, Cloud Object Storage, or both as destinations.
+When you capture and export a VM, you can choose the image catalog, COS, or both as destinations.
 The image catalog resides on the IBM Power storage area network (SAN).
-IBM's Cloud Object Storage is encrypted and dispersed across multiple geographic locations, and accessed over HTTP by using a REST API.
-This service uses the distributed storage technologies that are provided by the IBM Cloud Object Storage System (formerly Cleversafe).
-You can always export your image in your image catalog to Cloud Object Storage at a later point.
+IBM's COS is encrypted and dispersed across multiple geographic locations, and accessed over HTTP by using a REST API.
+This service uses the distributed storage technologies that are provided by the IBM COS System (formerly Cleversafe).
+You can always export your image in your image catalog to COS at a later point.
 You can also deploy the captured image to create a clone of the VM by using a different network configuration.

-You are charged different rates based on whether you export to the image catalog or Cloud Object Storage.
+You are charged different rates based on whether you export to the image catalog or COS.
 {: important}

 ## Using the IBM Cloud CLI to capture and export a VM
 {: #cli-capture-export}

-For more information, see the [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#power-iaas-cli-before) and [IBM Cloud Object Storage CLI](/docs/cloud-object-storage-cli-plugin?topic=cloud-object-storage-cli-ic-cos-cli).
+For more information, see the [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#power-iaas-cli-before) and [IBM COS CLI](/docs/cloud-object-storage-cli-plugin?topic=cloud-object-storage-cli-ic-cos-cli).

 1. To capture an AIX or IBM i VM, use the `ibmcloud pi instance-capture` command.
-You can export it to your image catalog, Cloud Object Storage, or both.
+You can export it to your image catalog, COS, or both.

     ```
     ibmcloud pi instance-capture INSTANCE_ID --destination DEST --name NAME [--volumes "VOLUME1 VOLUME2"] [--access-key KEY] [--secret-key KEY] [--region REGION] [--image-path TYPE]